 By 2000 Montgomery Ward had fallen on hard times.
 Competition from other department stores and the burgeoning online retail economy ran Ward’s out of business.
-Developers have since bought all three buildings on the corporate campus – 600 West Chicago, the Administration Building from the 1920’s, and an office tower from the 1970’s.
+Developers have since bought all three buildings on the corporate campus.

 Today the buildings are a mixture of commercial, office, and residential units.
 Along with Groupon, other major tenants include the Big Ten Network, Wrigley, and Dyson.
-The neighboring Montgomery Ward buildings were converted into condos.
+Developers converted the neighboring Montgomery Ward buildings into condos.
 Those tenants mean that restaurants like Japonais and Snarf’s moved in and food trucks often surround 600 West Chicago.
-With the old Cabrini-Green site next door entering a similar redevelopment phase, 600 West Chicago is emblematic of the changes wrought by the past century on the Near North Side.
+The old Cabrini-Green site next door entering a similar redevelopment phase.
+Taken together, 600 West Chicago is emblematic of the changes wrought by the past century on the Near North Side.

 – Alex Bean, Chicago Detours Tour Guide